|

 All mod cons in a romanticized setting |

-The threat of war may have been stalking the globe when this house was built in 1913, but even so it wasn’t coming
+The threat of war may have been stalking the globe when this house was built in 1913, but even so, it wasn’t coming

-directly to North America, and certainly not to what was by then the staid and genteel small city of Victoria, with rustic edges.
+directly to North America, and certainly not to what was by then the staid and genteel small city of Victoria, with its rustic edges.
 Life

-in the mainstream was peaceful and well on its way to becoming convenient.
+in the mainstream was peaceful, and well on its way to becoming convenient.
 The

 entire kit of modern appliances, from toasters and telephones to stoves and hot

-might be placed, given the readily available magic of electricity.
+water heaters had suddenly appeared and made for civilized living wherever a house was placed, given the readily available magic of electricity.
 I think the design and placing of this house out on a rural hillside reflects the era’s

 romantic optimism about a life where connections to nature are